ajithsolairaj/ajithsolairaj/README.md

    GOALS :
    -----
-            To build a outstanding career in the field of backend development, multi-cloud computing & devops practices and To outreach great minds and great aspirants in the IT field and To lead a team in smart, innovative and efficient manner
+            To build a outstanding career in the field of backend development, multi-cloud computing & devops practices and To outreach great minds and great aspirants in the IT field and To lead a team in smart, innovative and efficient manner.